Barbados vacation rentals

 Barbados is warm and sunny year round, though crowds are highest during the island’s dry season, which lasts roughly from winter through spring.
 During the wet season, you’re likely to experience daily rainfall, and days are warmer.
 In August the island celebrates the Crop Over Festival, marking the end of the sugar cane harvest, with days of music and dance performances, culminating in Grand Kadooment, a massive street party.

-What are the top things to do in Barbados?
+Top things to do in Barbados

 All of Bridgetown has been declared a UNESCO World Heritage Site because of the colonial architecture that lines its streets.
 The grand neo-Gothic parliamentary buildings of Barbados, whose construction began in 1871, are operating centers of government.
 But they also house a museum that chronicles the country’s journey from the pre-colonial era to independence.
 Interactive exhibits include displays honoring the country’s heroes, such as Bussa, an enslaved man who led a significant uprising in 1816.